 Dr Zoë Harcombe, PhD set out to answer that question in the late 1980s and the paradox of escalating obesity and overwhelming desire to be slim, has been a constant fascination ever since.
 At the time of starting her research, obesity levels for men and women in the UK had reached double figures.
 By the end of the millennium, UK obesity rates were 22.6% and 25.8% for men and women respectively and have worsened further since. (ref 3)

 Zoë was the first person from her state school to graduate from Cambridge University, having won a scholarship to read mathematics/economics at this famous institution.

 Following the success of Why do you overeat?, Stop Counting Calories & Start Losing Weight was published in 2008, to share the real food message as simply and passionately as possible with a growing number of followers.
 A recipe book came out at the same time.
 Zoë has also appeared on TV and Radio and writes regularly for magazines and newspapers.
 (Media features can be seen here).

-Zoë is currently doing a PhD in public health nutrition.
+Zoë has a PhD in public health nutrition.
 The full title of her thesis is: “An examination of the randomised controlled trial and epidemiological evidence for the introduction of dietary fat recommendations in 1977 and 1983: A Systematic Review and Meta-analysis“.
 Zoë researches in the fields of nutrition, diet, dietary advice, diet-related health and obesity and reads, writes and talks about these subjects as many hours as possible, seven days a week.
 Her goal and drive is to reverse the obesity epidemic.
 She has clear views on how it started and what we need to do to stop it and these were published in 2010 in the 134,000 word book: The Obesity Epidemic: What caused it?
 How can we stop it?